sighingnow/jekyll-gitbook/_pages/CH.md

 ### 3. Agent Desktop Login

 > **Note**: To log in to the agent desktop, use either a different web browser or a new incognito web page.
 This will prevent any browser caching issues with admin and agent credentials.
+> Depending on your tenant's location the agent ULR link can be different.
+The example below is for the US DC.
 {: .block-tip }

 - Navigate to **[https://desktop.wxcc-us1.cisco.com/](https://desktop.wxcc-us1.cisco.com/){:target="\_blank"}** in the different browser or in incognito mode.